amanekia/Election_Analysis/README.md

 ## Election-Audit Summary

 The benefit of using python is that the code we wrote can be used to get the same data for any election that has its ballots stored in a csv file.
-The only code that would need to be changed is the variable that we use to load a file from the path and the varibale used to save the file to a path.
+The only code that would need to be changed is the variable that we use to load a file from the path and the variable used to save the file to a path.

 <img width="517" alt="Screen Shot 2022-10-26 at 8 42 05 PM" src="https://user-images.githubusercontent.com/44278585/198164751-51c6b349-a196-41b9-bd23-4882d1bbf378.png">